Select Page

 The extensive fires in south-eastern Australia in 2019/2020 burnt many plant species (and their habitats) that were not considered threatened at the time, but had the potential to increase the risk of these species declining to the point of becoming threatened in the near future.

 Many factors determined the ability of plant species to successfully recover after the fires, including fire severity, fire frequency, drought and a changing climate, along with impacts of post-fire grazing by feral animals and stock, weed invasions, and pathogens.
-The International Union on the

-Conservation of Nature (IUCN) Red List criteria for species identify different mechanisms by which species may be threatened with extinction.
+The International Union on the Conservation of Nature (IUCN) Red List criteria for species identify different mechanisms by which species may be threatened with extinction.
 For plants, most are listed as threatened via IUCN Criterion B (i.e. restricted geographic ranges, continuing decline) (Le Breton et al. 2019) in part because data on species distributions is readily available to estimate the likely threshold of risk.
 To be considered threatened under Criterion B, a species needs also to have demonstrated continuing decline, and one of three co-conditions: severe fragmentation, a limited number of locations (sensu IUCN 2022) or extreme fluctuations.

-In 2020, the San Diego Zoo Wildlife Alliance (SDZWA) Plant Conservation Team provided funding to the ANPC to support plant conservation actions (aligned with the recommendations of the Federal Threatened Species Scientific Committee (TSSC) for Post-fire Recovery), to meet the aims of:
+In 2020, the San Diego Zoo Wildlife Alliance (SDZWA) Plant Conservation Team provided funding to the ANPC to support plant conservation actions (aligned with the recommendations of the Federal Threatened Species Scientific Committee (TSSC) for Post-fire Recovery) to prevent extinction and limit decline of native species affected by the 2019-2020 fires, through investigating the:

-2.a) Gallagher (2020), Gallagher et al. (2021, 2022, 2023) and Auld et al. (2020) identified plant species of national significance in Australia that were potentially adversely impacted by the 2019/2020 fires, using the methodology developed in Auld et al. (2022).
-Gallagher et al. (2018) and Le Breton et al. (2019) identified those not currently recognised as threatened, that had geographic range sizes that were below the thresholds in IUCN Red List Criterion B. Combining these sources allowed the creation of a priority list of species for field inspections, surveys and extinction risk assessments.
+Gallagher (2020), Gallagher et al. (2021, 2022, 2023) and Auld et al. (2020) identified plant species of national significance in Australia that were potentially adversely impacted by the 2019/2020 fires, using the methodology developed in Auld et al. (2022).
+Gallagher et al. (2018) and Le Breton et al. (2019) identified those plants not currently recognised as threatened, that had geographic range sizes that were below the thresholds in IUCN Red List Criterion B. Combining these sources allowed the creation of a priority list of species for field inspections, surveys and extinction risk assessments.

 Two groups of taxa were chosen: